LogtalkDotOrg/logtalk3/tools/packs/NOTES.md

 Known issues
 ------------

+Ciao Prolog 1.20.0 cannot be used due to non-standard support for multifile predicates.

 When using GNU Prolog 1.5.0 as the backend on Windows, you may get an error on `directory_files/2` calls.
 For details and a workaround, see: